Islandora/islandora_solution_pack_video/README.md

 -------

-Adds all required Fedora objects to allow users to ingest and retrieve video files through the Islandora interface.
+Adds all required Fedora objects to allow users to ingest and retrieve video files through the Islandora interface

 REQUIREMENTS
 ------------